J4S0Nc/Useful.Utilities/Useful.Utilities.md

 Returns: A Filled DataSet

-#### Database.Run(System.String,System.String)
+#### Useful.Utilities.Database.Run(System.String,System.String)

 Run a SQL command and return each row as a dynamic row

 | Parameter | Description |
 |-----------|-------------|
 |       sql |             |

-Returns: Enumeration of [DynamicRow]
+Returns: Enumeration of[Useful.Utilities.DynamicRow]

 ---
-# DynamicRow
+# Useful.Utilities.DynamicRow

 Custom Dynamic Object for dealing with DataRow Objects

-#### DynamicRow.#ctor(System.Data.DataRow)
+#### Useful.Utilities.DynamicRow.#ctor(System.Data.DataRow)

- Initializes a new instance of the [DynamicRow] class.
+Initializes a new instance of the[Useful.Utilities.DynamicRow]class.

 | Parameter | Description |